Labs / AI Policy Generator

 If your organization operates in the EU or handles EU citizen data, yes.
 GDPR requires transparency about automated decision-making.
 An AI policy documents how you collect, process, and protect personal data when using AI tools.

 At minimum: which tools are approved, how employees can use them, what data they can and cannot share, who owns the output, and how often the policy gets reviewed.
-This generator builds all 12 sections for you.
+This generator covers all of that in a concise, ready-to-review draft.

 At least every six months.
 AI tools and regulations move quickly.
 Revisit the policy whenever you adopt a new tool or a regulation changes.